AviatrixSystems/ace-iac-day-two/README.md

 # ace-iac-day-two

-This repository is the code behind Lab 1 of ACE Iac Secure Internet Egress Filtering Deployed using a GitOps workflow
+This repository is the code behind Lab 3 of ACE IaC Secure Internet Egress Filtering Deployed using a GitOps workflow

 ### Dependencies